 Each insured child is only covered for the amount shown on the policy schedule.
 The benefit is only 'in-force' from the benefit start date until the benefit ends, which can be earlier than the benefit end date shown on the policy schedule.
-See 'When the benefit ends' on page 58.
+See 'When the benefit ends' on page 57.

-You can make changes to your policy.
+You can apply to make changes to your policy.
 If you apply to add an insured child or to increase the benefit amounts after the policy starts, changes are only effective if we accept your application after assessing the child's health.

-Cover is automatically increased in line with inflation each year unless you contact us with alternate instructions.
-Your options are explained in the section 'Inflation protection' on page 57.
+Cover is automatically increased under the inflation protection feature each year unless you contact us with different instructions.
+Your options are explained in the section 'Inflation protection' on page 55.